 In 2010, we began paying cash dividends to the holders of our common stock.
-However, our ability to continue to pay dividends in the future will depend on a number of factors, including, free cash flow, mine construction requirements and strategies, other acquisition and/or construction projects, spot metal prices, taxation, government-imposed royalties, and general market conditions.
-Further, a portion of our cash flow is expected to be retained to finance our operations and explorations and development of mineral properties.
-Any material change in our operations may affect future dividends which may be modified or canceled at the discretion of our Board of Directors.
-Any decrease in our dividend would likely have an adverse impact on the price of our common stock.
+However, our ability to pay dividends in the future will depend on a number of factors, including free cash flow, expected operational performance, mine construction requirements and strategies, other acquisition and/or construction projects, spot metal prices, taxation, government-imposed royalties, and general market conditions.
+Further, a portion of our cash flow is expected to be retained to finance our operations, explorations, and development of mineral properties.
+In February 2023, we announced the suspension of our quarterly dividend.
+There is no assurance that the Board will elect to re-institute a dividend payment in the near-term or at all.